dragomano/SMF-Compat/README.md

 The proposed utility classes eliminate the need to declare global variables in your modification code.

-As a result, your modifications will be able to work in both SMF branches, with minimal changes.
+As a result, your modifications will be able to work in both SMF 2.1 and 3.0, with minimal changes.

 ## Installation